A Practical Weekly Cleaning Schedule (Plus a Printable)

-How to create a weekly cleaning schedule with defined tasks for each day of the week to help you know exactly what to do for a home that’s always clean enough.
+Inside:how to create a weekly cleaning schedule with defined tasks for each day of the week to help you know exactly what to do for a home that’s always clean enough

 Smooth and shiny bathtubs, gleaming polished furniture, and crystal clear windows.
 We can all agree we love to have them and don’t really love to get them that way.

 So many of us are stuck in a cycle of not really doing much cleaning until we have to.
-Guests are coming, so we exhaust ourselves cleaning everything in our home , enjoy it for one day, and go back to our old ways.
-Or we get into a spring cleaning frenzy, start attacking a spring cleaning checklist, and quit halfway through.
+Guests are coming, so we exhaust ourselves by cleaning everything in our home, enjoying it for one day, and returning to our old ways.
+Or we get into a spring cleaning frenzy, start attacking a checklist, and quit halfway through.

-Let’s break that cycle by doing something each and every day to make cleaning our home much easier.
+Let’s break that cycle by doing something each day to make cleaning our homes much easier.

 Well, there are a few.

 Secondly, they are impersonal.
-Some people do need to scrub the bathtubs every week, but many people don’t.
+Some people need to scrub the bathtubs weekly, but many don’t.
 We don’t need to clean for the sake of cleaning.

-And finally, a pre-made cleaning schedule doesn’t take into account all the other things you have going on in your life!
+And finally, a pre-made cleaning schedule doesn’t consider all the other things you have going on in your life!

 That being said, a cleaning schedule is actually very helpful.
 But you have to make your own.